cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/listeners/HostUpdatesVmsProcessingEventInfo.rst

 of
 ^^

-.. java:method:: static HostUpdatesVmsProcessingEventInfo of(Host host, double nextCloudletCompletionTime)
+.. java:method:: static HostUpdatesVmsProcessingEventInfo of(EventListener<? extends EventInfo> listener, Host host, double nextCloudletCompletionTime)
    :outertype: HostUpdatesVmsProcessingEventInfo

    Gets a \ ``HostUpdatesVmsProcessingEventInfo``\  instance from the given parameters.

+   :param listener: the listener to be notified about the event
    :param host: the \ :java:ref:`Host`\  where the event happened
    :param nextCloudletCompletionTime: the expected time for completion of the next \ :java:ref:`Cloudlet`\